AmmarMohamed0/Vision-RPS-Game/README.md

 ## Code Overview

-The game is implemented in `rock_paper_scissors.py`.
+The game is implemented in `RPS Game.ipynb`.
 Here's a brief overview of the main components:

 - **Initialization**:
     ```python